Terms and conditions of enrolment at Wesley College

 3. Student Withdrawal and Absence

-c.
+e.
 A holding fee of 25% of the applicable Tuition Fees for the year level is required if students take leave of absence from their studies at Wesley College.
 The amount charged is calculated according to the time on leave.
 It is applicable for leave covering a minimum of one term to a maximum of one year.
-One term’s notice in writing to Admissions is required.
+One term’s notice in writing to the relevant Head of School is required.

 a.
 ECLC: Wesley College adheres to the Victorian Government’s No Jab No Play legislation.
 Children starting in ECLC must be fully immunised and a copy of your child’s Immunisation History Statement is required.